la2050/archive/_projects/2014/the-los-angeles-service-academy.md

   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23401%252Fdisplay%252FLASA_LARiver2015.jpg=c570x385
 project_video: ''
 Which area(s) of LA does your project benefit?
+Other (elaborate): >- LASA begins with questions.
+How does a city run?
+How does a vast metropolitan region like Los Angeles work?
+Which institutions are responsible for moving water, people, food, and power from points A to points Z?
+How are such institutions and agencies funded and run?
+Who runs them?
+How can neighborhoods be made more livable?
+What does an elected official do all day?
+What role do cultural institutions play in the life of greater Los Angeles?
+What about businesses and non-profits?
+What are the potential educational and career paths for young people interested in civic, civil, and public service in the Los Angeles Basin?
+We encourage high school students to ask these -- and so many more -- questions, and then we work together to answer them.
+What is your idea/project in more detail?: >-
-Other (elaborate): >- The 2050 metric is really important to us at LASA.
+  The 2050 metric is really important to us at LASA.
 We embrace the long-term.
   We work with a fairly small group of participants at a time.
 We are about to welcome our third LASA class (in early August).
 It has thirty high school